According to the latest statistics from the Centers for Disease, Control, and Prevention, around

 We reached out to several experts to get their opinions on what the most glaring misconceptions people in the United States have about HIV/AIDS.
-They treat people, educate medical students, and provide support to patients coping with the disease.
+These experts treat people, educate medical students, and provide support to patients coping with the disease.
 Here are the top nine myths and misconceptions that they, and people living with the HIV virus or the AIDS syndrome, continue to combat:

 “With proper treatment, we now expect people with HIV to live a normal life span,” says Dr. Michael Horberg, national director of HIV/AIDS for Kaiser Permanente.

-“Since 1996, with the advent of highly active, antiretroviral therapy, a person with HIV in an industrialized nation can expect to live a normal life span, so long as they take their prescribed medications,” adds Dr. Amesh A. Adalja, a board-certified infectious disease physician, and senior scholar at the Johns Hopkins Center for Health Security.
+“Since 1996, with the advent of highly active, antiretroviral therapy, a person with HIV with good access to antiretroviral therapy (ART) can expect to live a normal life span, so long as they take their prescribed medications,” adds Dr. Amesh A. Adalja, a board-certified infectious disease physician, and senior scholar at the Johns Hopkins Center for Health Security.
 He also serves on the City of Pittsburgh’s HIV Commission and on the advisory group of AIDS Free Pittsburgh.

 “With current therapies, levels of HIV infection can be controlled and kept low, maintaining a healthy immune system for a long time and therefore preventing opportunistic infections and a diagnosis of AIDS,” explains Dr. Richard Jimenez, professor of public health at Walden University.